puppetlabs/puppet-docs/source/guides/external_nodes.markdown

-To use an external node classifier, in addition to or rather than having to define a node entry for each of your hosts, you need to create a script that can take a hostname as an argument and return information about that host for puppet to use.
+To use an external node classifier, in addition to or rather than having to define a node entry for each of your hosts, you need to create a script that can take a certname as an argument and return information about that host for puppet to use.

 NOTE: You can use node entries in your manifests together with